kc8son/certs-creds/readme.md

-# 🏅 Certification Credentials & Evaluation Results
+# 🏅 Certifications, Credentials & Assessment Results

-Here is a summary of my IKM (and other) assessments across several key areas.
+Here is a summary of my Certifications, credentials and IKM (and other) assessments across several key areas.

 ---